 The Saturday Tutoring Program

-- JCU students in this activity select the age-range of the children with whom they’d like to work with in grades 1-8, or choose the high school subject they would like to tutor in.
+- JCU students in this activity are able to select the age-range of the children with whom they’d like to work.
 Educational materials are provided and sessions are supervised by retired teachers.
 Participants work one-on-one or in small groups with children, clarifying information, guiding students through practice problems, checking for understanding, and providing encouragement.
 A brief refreshment break gives everyone the chance to build rapport and learn more about each other.